vladcc/lex-build/lex-build/readme_lex-c.txt

 3. No dynamic memory allocation.
 4. No regex.

-The user has to provide the lexer with the following upon initialization:
+The user has to provide the lexer with the following:
 1. A function which returns a char buffer with text to read.
 The lexer is input agnostic.
 It doesn't know where the input comes from, it doesn't even know how long the it is.
 The user is free to implement buffering strategies as they